uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 Note:

 *	This does not need to be provided in one go.
 Customers can submit data as frequently as they like, for example, monthly.
 *	This does not mean the customer has to declare that the submissions are ‘complete and correct’ (there is no ‘accuracy’ statement required at this point), only that the customer must indicate that they do not intend to provide any additional information at this point.
-There is nothing to stop them providing additional information anytime by resubmitting the update period with any changes that have been made to the previous submission.
+There is nothing to stop them from providing additional information anytime by resubmitting the update period with any changes that have been made to the previous submission.

 *	In some cases, the obligation can take up to an hour to be confirmed as met.
-*	This met obligation must be presented clearly to the customer in software.
+*	This met obligation must be presented clearly to the customer in the software.
 *	Businesses can  also check this information in their Business Tax Account.
 *	The customer will not receive any communication from HMRC to confirm that the obligation has been met.
-Software should provide this confirmation to the customer.
-For property businesses, an update for either FHL or Non FHL for the full quarter will mark the obligation as fulfilled, even if they have both income types.
+The software should provide this confirmation to the customer.
+For property businesses, an update for either FHL or Non-FHL for the full quarter will mark the obligation as fulfilled, even if they have both income types.

 Note: